 It goes without saying that any written policy will not meet the needs of the situation 100% of the time.
 However, it is hoped that this policy is sufficiently inclusive to meet the needs of the staff the majority of the time.
-Staff are encouraged to follow the procedures in the Branch Procedure Manual unless the supervisor indicates otherwise or unless the particular situation requires alternative response.
+Staff are encouraged to follow the procedures in the Branch Procedure Manual unless the supervisor indicates otherwise or unless the particular situation requires an alternative response.
 Staff are reminded that the Director and Associate Director can be called anytime the need arises.

-Some library users may act strangely or be a source of concern or irritation to the staff and/or public but their behavior does not constitute problem behavior.
-Examples include sleepers, the person wearing three coats in the summer or mismatched shoes, someone whose body or clothing is so dirty that is unpleasant to be near, ritual touchers or people who exhibit other compulsive behavior or speech, and the simply lonely watchers and talkers.
+Some library users may act strangely or be a source of concern or irritation to the staff and/or public, but their behavior does not constitute problem behavior.
+Examples include sleepers, the person wearing three coats in the summer or mismatched shoes, someone whose body or clothing is so dirty that it is unpleasant to be near, ritual touchers or people who exhibit other compulsive behavior or speech, and the simply lonely watchers and talkers.
 The Library is seen as “safe” and often is sought by people who have difficulty in interpersonal or social situations.

 Although it may be strange or eccentric, this behavior does not usually disrupt the functioning of the Library and no action is required on the part of the staff.

 HOWEVER, if any of the above situations creates a disruptive or dangerous situation, treat the behavior as defined in the Problem Behavior section.